 Whether you're an educational administrator or a teacher who wants to rise to a leadership position in education, the LSU online Master of Education – Educational Leadership program will prepare you to assume an advanced managerial and administrative position in the education sector.

 The program’s coursework explores the organizational side of education, addressing concepts such as school budgeting, student performance assessment, evaluating teaching and support staff, as well as curriculum development.
-It provides students with the unique opportunity to network with leading professionals in the field and learn from the best educators at Louisiana’s only university honoured in the “very high research activity” category by the Carnegie Foundation.
+It provides students with the unique opportunity to network with leading professionals in the field and learn from the best educators at Louisiana’s only university honored in the “very high research activity” category by the Carnegie Foundation.

 The program’s core courses build on the foundational topics of education by introducing advanced techniques and concepts such as Ethics and Educational Leadership, or school improvement and action research.
 On the practical side, students can also learn best practices in school administration.